Definition of Investment Banking

 Structure of Investment Banking

 - Front Office: People in this division face customers directly.
 It is a revenue-generating division.
-Activities include advisory services on merger & acquisitions, underwriting, trading, and research service.
+Activities include advisory services on mergers & acquisitions, underwriting, trading, and research service.

 - Back Office: Back office staff deals with customer services, human resources, office management, staff payroll, etc.